 creating their own library of recordings.

 Working together...
 Betty Greene (1908-1975) and George Woods (1890-1983)

 Below: Reverend Charles Drayton Thomas with George Woods and his new magnetic tape recorder.
-(The Brush Soundmirror, Model BK-411 produced in the UK from 1948 by Thermionic Products.)
+(The Brush Soundmirror, Model BK-411: produced in the UK from 1948 by Thermionic Products.)

 During the 1940s some of Leslie Flint's séances were recorded using American-built 'wire' recorders.
 These machines used reels of fine wire on which sound could be recorded.

-These bulky machines were soon replaced by 'reel to reel' tape recorders, like the one pictured above, which initially used reels of specially coated paper tape for recording.
+The wire recorders were soon replaced by 'reel to reel' tape recorders, like the one pictured above, which initially used reels of specially coated paper tape for recording.